tphakala/birdnet-go/doc/installation.md

 ## Docker

-**Note**: Docker is currently only supported when running inside a Linux based host system.
+**Note**: Docker is currently only supported when running inside a Linux-based host system.